ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.nibeuplink/README.md

 ## nibeuplink adapter for ioBroker

+**The nibeuplink API has been officially discontinued!
+For this reason, this ioBroker adapter will not be developed any further!
+Please use the myUplink adapter!**

 This ioBroker adapter receives data from a Nibe heat pump from Nibe Uplink.
 This adapter does NOT work with Nibe myUplink!
 It therefore does NOT work with S-series heat pumps such as Nibe VVM S320.